 Bill Would Allow Residents to Voluntarily Surrender Unlicensed or Unregistered Firearms Including Assault Firearms

-(TRENTON) – The Assembly advanced legislation today sponsored by Assemblyman Charles Mainor to establish a 180-day period for a person who unlawfully possesses an unlicensed and unregistered firearm to dispose of it by transferring it, turning it over to the police or rendering it inoperable.
+(TRENTON) — Legislation sponsored by Assemblyman Charles Mainor to establish a 90-day period for a person who unlawfully possesses an unlicensed and unregistered firearm to dispose of it by transferring it, turning it over to the police or rendering it inoperable cleared an Assembly panel today.
 This measure is one of numerous bills in a sweeping Assembly Democratic gun violence prevention bill package.

 Current law prohibits the manufacture, sale, or possession of assault firearms and large capacity ammunition magazines except under certain circumstances.
 Any persons who possessed an assault firearm on the law’s effective date were given one year to obtain a license for the firearm, render it permanently inoperable, sell it, turn it over to the police or dispose of it in some other legal manner.